Suspect posed as a gardener in Boulder attack and planned to kill all in group he called 'Zionist'

 Six of the injured were taken to hospitals, and four have since been released, said Miri Kornfeld, a Denver-based organizer connected to the group.
 She said the clothing of one of those who remains hospitalized caught on fire.

-The volunteer group called Run For Their Lives was concluding their weekly demonstration to raise visibility for the hostages in Gaza when video from the scene shows a witness shouting, “He’s right there.
+The volunteer group called Run For Their Lives was concluding their weekly demonstration when video from the scene shows a witness shouting, “He’s right there.
 He’s throwing Molotov cocktails.”
 A police officer with his gun drawn advances on a bare-chested suspect who is holding containers in each hand.

 Witness Alex Osante of San Diego said he was across the pedestrian mall when he heard the crash of a bottle breaking and a “boom” followed by people yelling and screaming.

-Note: This story has been updated to correct that the suspect’s first name is spelled Mohamed, not Mohamad.